Alejandro Hohberg

-Alejandro Hohberg González (born 1991 in Lima, Peru) is a Peruvian football player who currently plays for Club Sporting Cristal.
+Alejandro Hohberg González (born 1991 in Lima, Peru) is a Peruvian football player who currently plays for Cienciano.

-Hoberg is considered to be an important player in Peruvian domestic football, having played for some of the biggest clubs in Peru; including the 3 Lima giants - Universitario, Alianza Lima and his current side Sporting Cristal.
+Hohberg is considered to be an important player in Peruvian domestic football, having played for some of the biggest clubs in Peru; including the 3 Lima giants - Universitario, Alianza Lima and Sporting Cristal.

-His honours include the 2017 Torneo Apertura and Clausa and the 2017 Torneo Descentralizado Title with Alianza Lima, 2020 Apertura title, with Universitario, the 2021 Torneo Apertura title and the 2021 Copa Bicentenario with Sporting Cristal.
+His honours include the 2017 Torneo Apertura and Clausura and the 2017 Torneo Descentralizado Title with Alianza Lima, 2020 Apertura title, with Universitario, the 2021 Torneo Apertura title and the 2021 Copa Bicentenario with Sporting Cristal.

 Hohberg has played for the Peru National team, and was part of their squad for the Copa América Centenario.
 He is the grandson of Argentinian- born Uruguayan footballer Juan Hohberg, who played for Peñarol and played for Uruguay at the 1954 World Cup in Switzerland.

 International career

 Hohberg debuted for the Peru national football team in a friendly 4–0 win against Trinidad and Tobago.

 He was also part of the Peru squad in the Copa América Centenario.